getsentry/sentry-docs/src/collections/_documentation/platforms/python/pyramid.md

 ## Behavior

-* Sentry will install the Pyramid integration for all of your apps.
+* The Sentry Python SDK will install the Pyramid integration for all of your apps.
 The integration hooks into Pyramid itself, not any of your apps specifically.

 * All exceptions leading to an Internal Server Error are reported.